nervous-net/contract-kit/README.md

 Create and manage timed access lists using signed passes

+### SignedPass

+Library for verifying that an address matches the one signed in a pass.

 ### MultiTimedMerkleRoot

 Create and manage timed access lists using merkle trees and proofs